evkx/evkx.github.io/content/models/xpeng/p7/P7_AWD_Performance/_index.md

 ## Infotainment

 One type of sound system is available for the XPENG P7 AWD Performance.
-With the , you get NULL amplifier channels and 24 speakers with a max system output of 1940 watts.
+With the , you get NULL amplifier channels and eight speakers with a max system output of 500 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.